Rxavio/Teamwork/README.md

 ## Optional Features

-- Employees can view all articles that belong to a category (tag).
+- Employees can view all articles that belong to a category.
 - Employees can flag a comment, or article as inappropriate.
 - Admin can delete a comment, or article flagged as inappropriate.

 # **Technonlogies**